ErwinaChmiel/clinic-appointment-system-uml-ba-case/diagrams/README.md

 ## Formats

 - `png` files are used as GitHub-friendly previews.
-- `drawio` files can be opened in diagrams.net / draw.io.
+- `drawio` files can be opened and edited in diagrams.net / draw.io.